crowtheraven/Macro-Manager-With-Gui/README.md

 # INFO

-Supports both keyboard presses and mouse clicks.
-Doesn't detect mouse clicks yet.
+Supports both automated keyboard presses and automated mouse clicks.
+Doesn't detect your mouse clicks yet - this could be added in the future if I decide it's worthwhile.
 Turns on when you press "enter-r-enter."
 Also turns on when you press "/p r enter."
 So if you change to party chat and type r, it'll think you're ready.
 Turns off when you press enter.